Avoid Added Sugar

 - Opt for spices and seasonings to add flavor, e.g. one of our favorites, Zesty Z, a za’atar spread with no sugar, dairy, or soy.

-- Read all labels.
-Sugar is hidden in everything—from tomato sauce to canned beans and everywhere in between.
+- Read all labels for hidden sugar!
+From tomato sauce to canned beans to salad dressings and everywhere in between.
 Even in “all natural” peanut butter!
-Names for added sugar include: anhydrous dextrose, brown sugar, cane crystals, cane sugar, corn sweetener, fruit juice concentrates, high-fructose corn syrup, honey, liquid fructose, malt syrup, maple syrup, molasses, pancake syrup, raw sugar, syrup and white sugar.
-Other types of sugar you might commonly see on ingredient lists are fructose, lactose and maltose.
+Names for added sugar include: dextrose, brown sugar, cane crystals, cane sugar, corn sweetener, fruit juice concentrates, high-fructose corn syrup, honey, liquid fructose, malt syrup, maple syrup, molasses, fructose, and maltose.

 - The perimeter of the grocery store is your best bet.
 Processed items with added sugar tend to be in the middle.

-- Hit the bulk bins, the mothership of protein-rich, nutritious whole grains like amaranth, bulgur, brown rice, buckwheat and quinoa.
+- Go to the Grains section for protein-rich, nutritious whole grains like amaranth, bulgur, brown rice, buckwheat and quinoa.